anetalabs/anetaV2/Docs/scripts.md

 The master interface provides the following options:

 ### 1. Install dependencies
-Installs all required npm packages for the scripts.
+This option will install all required npm packages for the scripts.
+This is the first step you should take after installing Node.js.

 ### 2. Generate guardian angel
 Creates a new Guardian angel key and topology entry.